viddexa/moderators/README.md

 ```

 - Naming convention: the `XyzModerator` class must be defined in `moderators/integrations/xyz_moderator.py`.
-- Note: `Moderator` is a factory class; it returns the actual integration instance.
+- Note: `AutoModerator` is a factory class; it returns the actual integration instance.

 ## Installation (with uv)
 ```